PatrickPT/patrickpt.github.io/content/posts/2023_09_05_Generalized_Models_vs_Specialized_Models/2023_09_05_Generalized_Models_vs_Specialized_Models.md

 The intuition does not neccessarily hold true for the de facto standard algorithm for tabular data: Boosted Tree Models like XGBoost,LightGBM or CatBoost.

-## Adavntages of Boosted Tree Models vs Linear Models
+# The type of model counts

-Boosted tree algorithms, like Gradient Boosting and AdaBoost, outperform linear models like linear regression in modeling complexity due to their ability to:
+Boosted tree algorithms, outperform linear models like linear regression in modeling complexity.
+The main advantages above linear models which are relevant to defuse the intuition against general models is their ability to:

 - **Handle Non-Linearity:** Boosted trees capture non-linear relationships, unlike linear regression, which assumes linearity.